indiestitch/base/README.md

-# Foundation libsass template
+# Indie Stitch Base Template

-This is a template to start your own project that uses Grunt and libsass!
+This is the starting point for Indie Stitch themes.
+Based on Zurb Foundation 5.

 ## Requirements